ee538/final-project-Ashwin6/README.md

 - Substituting cities and travelling distances for chip components and connecting circuits, the potential of TSP in chip design to integrate more and more transistors on a chip.
 - Deeper understanding of object oriented programming for data extraction and usage of structures in C++.
 - Understanding the importance of testing an application to not just provide a solution but also catch “not solutions”.
 To not only catch bugs but also to improve the quality of code.
+- This project also helped me understand Unix commands as well as the usage of Github.